kumahq/kuma-website/app/_src/networking/transparent-proxy/kubernetes.md

 {% if_version lte:2.9.x %}
 {% warning %}
-The ConfigMap in the `{{ kuma-system }}` namespace is required for proper operation, so it must be present even if custom ones are used in all individual workload namespaces.
+{{ Important }}The ConfigMap in the `{{ kuma-system }}` namespace is required for proper operation, so it must be present even if custom ones are used in all individual workload namespaces.
 {% endwarning %}
 {% endif_version %}